brwilary23/Wilary-Python-Portfolio/TidyData-Project/README.md

 # 2008 Olympics Medalists Data Cleaning & Analysis
 This project uses data cleaning and tidying principles to reshape and transform the 2008 Olympic Medalist Dataset.
+For this particular analysis, I want to evaluate how the number of medals collected differs by sport, and by gender within each sport.

 ### Project Goals:
 - Apply tidy data principles to clean data